NASA-Planetary-Science/sbmt-client/misc/server/sbmt/internal/content/helpcontents.md

 the tool.
 Two types of shape models can be imported: Shape models from files in several supported formats as well as ellipsoids whose size you can specify.
 Upon clicking on the "Import Shape Model..." option, a dialog will appear allowing you to enter information about the shape model to import.
+Note that when importing shape models, only pure triangular plate models are supported.
+Shape models with plates consisting of polygons with more than 3 sides may not work well.

 The third section contains a list of the shape models you have imported.
 New items will be added to the list when you import a new